AsenAsenov1/Python-Web-Basics/README.md

 ![image](SoftUni-Logo-Flat.png)

-### This repository contains my solutions for the tasks from the SoftUni course Programming Advanced & OOP with Python-January-2023.<br>
+### This repository contains my solutions for the tasks from the SoftUni course Python Web Basics - May 2023.<br>

 ### [Python Web Basics Training Program](https://softuni.bg/trainings/4109/python-web-basics-may-2023)